 - Da Vinci’s The Last Supper.
 Don’t miss the famous mural painting by Leonardo Da Vinci in UNESCO-listed Santa Maria delle Grazie church, beautiful Renaissance building by architect Donato Bramante.

 - La Scala Opera House.
 Milan’s opera house, this is a beautiful Neoclassic building worth a visit even if you are not going to see the performances.
 You can visit both La Scala and the museum but call first because if there are rehearsals you can’t visit the theatre hall.

 - Navigli.
 Milan’s canals are a great place for a walk both day and night.
 This is one of the favourite hangouts for aperitivo, dinner or a night out.

-The next stop in your Italy itinerary is La Serenissima, so book your Milan to Venice train and get to one of the world’s most romantic cities.
-Click here to book and see the prices on RailEurope.
+The next stop in your two-week trip to Italy is La Serenissima, so book your Milan to Venice train and get to one of the world’s most romantic cities.
+Click here to check timetables and prices with RailEurope.

 One of the most popular destinations in Italy, Venice is as gorgeous as it gets.
 Unprecedented views, a unique urban landscape, and a long history are the perfect combination for an unforgettable trip.
 And if you go for the Carnival, the colourful and fascinating masks will add to the charm of the city.

 How many days in Venice?
 We suggests 2 to 3 but it really depends on how much time you have, how much you want to enjoy and explore the city and, last but not least, by your budget.